pkarsy/rfboot/help/Reliability.md

 application is malfunctioning, watchdog timer will eventually reset the device allowing to reprogram it.
 **Note: If the malfunctioning code happens to reset the watchdog periodically, then you are locked out.**.<br/>
 You need access to reset or power button...<br/>
-**Always test the firmware before uploading in the field.**

 - Every time rftool creates a new empty project, gives unique channel, syncword, and XTEA key to the project.
-This is in turn makes it impossible to send the code to the wrong device.
+This is in turn makes it impossible to send the code to the wrong device (essentially bricking it).
 Even if we work in parallel with multiple modules, the code always go to the correct MCU.

-As you can see the only way to "brick" the remote target is by sending buggy code.
+**As we saw it is unfortunatelly possinble to "brick" the remote target is by sending buggy code.<br/>
+Always test the firmware before uploading in the field.<br/>
-Generally it is a good idea to have the reset (or power) button somewhat accessible, for occasional use.
+Generally it is a good idea to have the reset (or power) button somewhat accessible, for occasional use.**